 It is said that available fresh water is only about 0.01% of the Earth's total water resources.
 We understand that the water crisis is one of the global risks, considering further increase in water consumption because of economic growth and population increases in near future.

-As risks of extreme water shortages is becoming higher as one of social issues, Panasonic Group has been working to conserve water resources both in its products and production activities, in order to fulfill its social responsibility and to reduce risks in the management.
+As risks of extreme water shortages is becoming higher as one of social issues, the Panasonic Group has been working to conserve water resources both in its products and production activities, in order to fulfill its social responsibility and to reduce risks in the management.
 Our Environmental Policy sets that we make efforts to conserve water resources by using water efficiently and preventing water pollution.
-In accordance with Panasonic Group's environmental action plan "Green Plan 2021" and the new environmental action plan "Green Impact Plan 2024," we have been continuously working on reducing the water used in our production operations.
+We are working hard to reduce water usage in our business activities and through our products and services by setting water resource conservation in Our GREEN IMPACT PLAN 2024 as one of the continuing efforts.
 As for risk management, we had conducted water conservation activities, aiming to complete our water risk assessment at all our production sites by fiscal 2019, and have completed 100% of the assessments.

 Specifically, we evaluated the scale of water risk at all regions where our production sites are located, in order to identify and mitigate effects of water on our business activities.
 In the evaluation, we utilized evaluation tools such as Aqueduct supplied by the World Resources Institute (WRI) and the Water Risk Filter supplied by the Worldwide Fund for Nature (WWF), which can evaluate risks in various aspects; not only from physical risks such as water shortages, but also from the risks in water-related regulations as well as reputation risks in each region.
 We also made use of public databases available from respective national governments.